FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 domain.
 For simplicity here, we refer to these as the "username" and "realm" fields.

-The realm is chosen to be non-routable, so that the EAP packet exchange is not normally sent across an Authentication, Authorization, and Accounting (AAA) proxy framework as defined in {{RFC7542}} Section
+The realm is chosen to be independent of, and unused by, any existing organization, and thus to be usable by all organizations.
+The realm is one which should not be automatically proxied by any any Authentication, Authorization, and Accounting (AAA) proxy framework as defined in {{RFC7542, Section 3}}.
+The realm is also one which will not return results for {{?RFC7585}} dynamic discovery.
-3. Instead, the packets generally remains local to the EAP server.

-This specification does not, however, forbid routing of realms in the "eap.arpa" domain.
-The use of "eap.arpa" means that any such routing does not happen automatically.
-Instead, it routing of that domain must be explicitly configured locally, and be done with full consent of all parties which need to authenticate NAIs in that domain.
+This specification does not, however, forbid routing of packets for realms in the "eap.arpa" domain.
+Instead, it leaves such routing up to individual organizations.

-If the EAP
-server implements this standard, then it can proceed with the full EAP conversation.
-If the EAP server does not implement this standard, then it MUST reply with an EAP Failure, as per {{RFC3748}} Section 4.2.
-We note that this specification is fully compatible with all existing EAP implementations, so its is fail-safe.
+We note that this specification is fully compatible with all existing EAP implementations, so it is fail-safe.
 When presented with a peer wishing to use this specification, existing implementations will return EAP Failure, and will not otherwise misbehave.